Ingrown Hairs On A Tattoo

-In this article, I’ll go over what causes those ingrown hairs, why you shouldn’t worry about them, and what you should (and shouldn’t) do when you get them.
+In this article, we'll go over what causes those ingrown hairs, why you shouldn’t worry about them, and what you should (and shouldn’t) do if they pop up over your tattoo.

 What Are Ingrown Hairs?

-Like the name implies, ingrown hair is body hair that’s grown into the skin instead of growing out of it.
+Like the name implies, an ingrown hair is body hair that’s grown into/through the skin instead of growing out of it.

-Ingrown hairs irritate and inflame the hair follicle, which causes it to swell, resulting in small red bumps on the surface of the skin.
+Ingrown hairs irritate and inflame the hair follicle, which causes it to swell, resulting in small red or white bumps on the surface of the skin.

 Ingrown hairs might be itchy or a bit uncomfortable, but they’re not a serious condition.